particle-iot/docs/src/content/tutorials/cellular-connectivity/introduction.md

 - LTE Cat M1 is a version of LTE that is used for relatively low data rate, low-cost, and low-power applications.
 The Particle LTE devices support LTE Cat M1.
 - LTE Cat NB1 is a different low-cost and low-power version of LTE, with even lower data rates.
 While Particle LTE device hardware can support NB1, it is not officially supported at this time.

+At this time, Particle is unable to provide worldwide roaming for LTE devices using the Particle SIM and they can only be used in the United States.

 ### LTE Cat M1

 In the United States, Particle devices use LTE Cat M1 on the AT&T network.

 In all locations that AT&T supports LTE on their own network (not roaming), LTE Cat M1 should also be supported.
+Note that this does not include 4G areas, which on the AT&T network are HSPA+, not actually LTE.

 ## 2G and 3G Sunset